 Inner Harbor Variation 4 is anticipated to provide a moderate amount of NED benefits.
-The non-circular configuration would create challenges for the pilots that would not otherwise be anticipated as compared to a circular turning basin option.
-This variation would require ULCVs to make a multipoint turn, maneuver in a tight space, and would restrict the turning direction of a ULCV.
+The non-circular configuration would create challenges for the pilots that would not otherwise be

+Oakland Harbor Turning Basins Widening Integrated Feasibility Report and Environmental Assessment anticipated as compared to a circular turning basin option.
+This variation would require a large vessel like the Ultra Large Container Vessel to make a multipoint turn, maneuver in a tight space, and would restrict the turning direction of an Ultra Large Container Vessel.
 It is estimated the time required to turn a vessel within the Inner Harbor Variation 4 turning basin would be greater than the time required to turn in a circular turning basin.
 This variation is therefore estimated to produce less benefits than Inner Harbor Variations 1, 2, and 3.